-Infused with warm seasonal spices and flavors, this Holiday Sangria is the perfect large batch cocktail recipe for all of your entertaining needs.
+Infused with warm seasonal spices and flavors, Holiday Sangria is the perfect pitcher cocktail recipe for all of your entertaining needs.
 The prep takes just 15 minutes and it can (and should) be made in advance – one last task to do on party day!
-Fruity, spiced and seriously sippable, this is the ultimate Christmas sangria recipe.
+Fruity, spiced and seriously sippable, it’s the ultimate Christmas sangria recipe.

 How to Make Christmas Sangria